-On this route we offer 7 days of liveaboard, with 5 full days of diving.
+On this route, we offer 7 nights of a liveaboard, with 5 full days of diving.
 The last day is to desaturate nitrogen and do a bit of shopping in Sharm el Sheikh.

 - 7 nights